marcopezzutto/KDQ-coherent-collision-models/README.md

 traits, and we quantify the rate of energy exchanged by the quantum system by looking at the variance of the KDQ energy distributions.
 Finally, we propose an experimental test of our results on a superconducting quantum circuit implementing a qubit system, with microwave photons representing the environmental particles.

+The work contained in this notebook is presented in the article https://arxiv.org/abs/2503.07759.